Human Rights Studies in Politics, Law and Society

 This interdisciplinary master's programme addresses graduates in the social or cultural sciences, political science, economics, communication, law or philosophy with a special interest in human rights.
 The master's degree in Human Rights Studies in Politics, Law and Society qualifies graduates for a professional career as an expert in human rights issues.

 Students acquire skills in the fields of social science methods, legal argumentation, as well as regional and cultural variants of the concretisation of human rights and the meaning of human rights.

 Objectives of the study programme

 - Proof that you have good German and English language skills (with standardised tests such as DSH, TestDaF, TOEFL, IELTS); please ask for the level that is required in your case.
-DSH and TOEFL itp can be taken at the Language Centre
+DSH and TOEFL itp can be taken at the Language Centre.

-You will need around €650-750 a month to cover rent, food, health insurance, materials etc. The exact amount, of course, depends on your personal lifestyle.
+You will require around €700-800 a month to cover rent, groceries, health insurance, study materials etc. The exact amount does of course depend on your personal lifestyle.